liuzongdong/side-channel-attacks-research-notes/dudect.md

     - Cropping: Exclude extreme values due to OS or other unrelated factors
     - Higher-order preprocessing: Adjust the system based on different statistical tests
     - Statistical Test
-      - Welch's T-test: I need to do further study on this
+      - Welch's T-test: It is a T-test method to
       - Non-parametric test: I need to do further study on this too

 ``` C